Encoding in Machine Learning: Designing Categorical Geometry

 5. Semantic Encoders

-The central question they answer: how similar is A to B?
+The central question: how similar is A to B?

 | Encoder type | Input | Output | Similarity computation |